 - Let's take the events near the peak and describe it with a very simple model of a Gaussian plus a linear function.
-This is very close to the model used in our earlier lecture. - You may ask how do we know if such a model is sufficient to fit the data events? - The answer is: we do not know!
-But there are statistical methods can help you to decide which model describe your data better.
+This is very close to the model used in our earlier lecture. - You may ask how do we know if such a model is sufficient to fit the data events? - But there are statistical methods can help you to decide which model describe your data better.
 You can look for "f-test".